hasankzl/react-flexy-table/README.md

 export default App;
 ```

-if you want to limit filterable columns you can pass thats columns with nonSortCols props
+if you want to limit sortable columns you can pass thats columns with nonSortCols props

 ```js
 import ReactFlexyTable from "react-flexy-table"